kobuscript/kobu-java-example/README.md

 ## Usage

 Install the [Kobu Intellij plugin](https://github.com/kobuscript/kobu-intellij) and copy this folder to your Java project.
-You can create a "kobu" root folder, your use the standard "src/main/kobu" folder, if your project uses Maven or Gradle.
+You can create a "kobu" root folder, or use the standard "src/main/kobu" folder, if your project uses Maven or Gradle.

 When editing a Java file, the scripts will be available in the editor's context menu.